prabhamarkandan/prabhamarkandan.github.io/about.md

 permalink: /about/
 ---

+About Me

-I'm Prabha Markandan, a software engineer turned engineering leader with two decades of experience across tech, banking, finance, and insurance.
+I’m Prabha Markandan, an engineering and delivery leader with two decades of experience across tech, banking, finance, and insurance.

-I began my career as a full-stack engineer, and that hands-on experience continues to shape how I lead teams, evolve platforms, and deliver outcomes with purpose.
-Over the years, I've led digital transformation initiatives, scaled distributed teams, improved operational health, and shaped platform strategy and engineering practices to help teams deliver faster, with quality and impact.
+I began as a full-stack engineer, and that hands-on experience continues to inform how I support teams, shape platforms, and deliver meaningful outcomes, all while having the privilege of learning from every project and every person I work with.

+Over the years, I’ve enjoyed leading digital transformation initiatives, helping distributed teams grow, improving operational health, and contributing to platform strategy and engineering practices - always with a focus on enabling teams to deliver effectively and with impact.

-My writing explores engineering leadership, delivery excellence, platform strategy, and the evolving role of AI in how we build and solve problems.
-I'm fascinated by how breakthroughs in Generative AI, LLMs, and Agentic AI are transforming software engineering, automating workflows, and reshaping the global economy.
-I'm deeply curious about how we can guide AI responsibly, ethically, and for societal benefit.
+I love writing about engineering leadership, delivery excellence, technology strategy, and the evolving role of AI in how we build and solve problems.
+I’m fascinated by Generative AI, LLMs, and Agentic AI, and how we can guide them responsibly, ethically, and in ways that contribute to a more equitable world.

-I'm also a leadership coach, currently pursuing ICF accreditation, helping emerging leaders grow with confidence, build high-performing engineering teams, and shape strategy effectively.
-Beyond tech and leadership, I love exploring history, AI, and technology, sharing insights through writing, and connecting with people to inspire learning and get inspired.
+I also enjoy reading about history and connecting the dots between past events and today’s economy - it gives me perspective on how the world shapes us and the choices we make.

+As a leadership coach (ICF-accredited, in progress), I’ve been working on myself and helping others to overcome limiting beliefs, build confidence, develop their leadership potential, and achieve meaningful impact.

+I believe life’s work is about learning, growing, and living our best lives - while helping others do the same.

-If you're curious about coaching or just want to connect, I'd love to hear from you.
+If you’re interested in coaching, engineering leadership, if any of this resonates with you, or just want to connect and say hello, I’d love to hear from you.

-## Let's Connect

-I'd love to hear from you!
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/prabha-markandan-24816918/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/prabha-markandan-24816918/).

 ---